hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

 message CollectionScheme {

     /*
-     * Amazon Resource Name of the campaign this collectionScheme is part of */ string campaign_arn = 1;
+     * Synchronization ID of the campaign this collectionScheme is part of */ string campaign_sync_id = 1;

     /*
-     * Amazon Resource Name of the required decoder manifest for this
+     * Synchronization ID of the required decoder manifest for this
      * collectionScheme
      */
-    string decoder_manifest_arn = 2;
+    string decoder_manifest_sync_id = 2;

     /*
      * When collectionScheme should start in milliseconds since the Unix epoch